DHRUVIL2209/portfolio/README.md

 - Cascadia Code

 The core content remains readable if animation libraries fail to load, but an internet connection is required for the CDN-hosted typography and enhanced scrolling libraries unless they are self-hosted later.

-## Maintenance Notes

-- Keep screenshots compressed as WebP to avoid unnecessarily large repository and page sizes.
-- Avoid adding generated build folders or unrelated source assets to the repository.
-- Keep `assets/ui/` limited to UI resources actively used by the current design.
-- If dependencies are self-hosted in the future, update the `<script>` and `<link>` references in `index.html`.

 ## License